 Mod.
-Revised Submiss (December 2011) ion Core Strate gy Proposed Main Modification to Text/Policy No. Chapter/Section Policy/ Para.
-No. Page No. (deleted text has strikethrough , new text is underlined ) conversion to residential use would enable a building of particular merit to be safeguarded.
-MM79 8.
+Revised Submiss (December 2011) ion Core Strate gy Proposed Main Modification to Text/Policy Reasons No. Chapter/Section Policy/ Para.
+No. Page No. (deleted text has strikethrough , new text is underlined ) Reasons M79 8.
 Core Policies 8.8.11 141 Amend supporting text as follows: It is essential that all applications for planning permission for new dwellings in the countryside are scrutinised thoroughly to avoid non-essential housing development new isolated homes in the countryside unless there are special circumstances in accordance with para.
-55 of the NPPE.
+55 of the NPPF.
 In the case of occupational dwellings the proposal will be required to meet the criteria for such dwellings in Annex A of PPS7 functional and financial tests to demonstrate the essential need for a rural worker to live permanently at or near their place of work in the countryside.
 In the case of rural building conversions, enabling affordable housing can, in appropriate cases, be in the form of a financial contribution towards off-site affordable housing provision rather than the building itself being converted for affordable housing purposes.
 Local needs housing can be market housing in line with policy H2 provided it is for a person or family currently working in the community or needing to work in the community or they can be for live/work units as defined in the Glossary.
-MM80 Appendix A - Implementation & Monitoring Plan SS2, SS7, SD1 and SD2 154 - 159 Amend titles, 'Principal Outcomes' and 'Indicators of Achievement' to reflect changes to policies MM81 Appendix B - Strategic Development Areas Plan All Areas 169 - 176 Amend areas and dwelling capacities to reflect changes to policies SS5a, SS5b, SS5c and SS6 MM82 Appendix C - Risk Analysis SS2, SS7, SD1 and SD2 177 - 186 Amend to reflect changes to policies MM83 Appendix F - Development Requirements Summary Amend and update table to reflect changes to housing requirements and latest housing land supply monitoring
+To reflect the NPPF which does not require rural conversions to meet an essential local need and to clarify the requirements for rural occupancy dwellings.
+M80 Appendix A - Implementation & Monitoring Plan SS2, SS7, SD1 and SD2 154 - 159 Amend titles, 'Principal Outcomes' and 'Indicators of Achievement' to reflect changes to policies To reflect change to policies M81 Appendix B - Strategic Development Areas Plan All Areas 169 - 176 Amend areas and dwelling capacities to reflect changes to policies SS5a, SS5b, SS5c and SS6 To reflect change to policies M82 Appendix C - Risk Analysis SS2, SS7, SD1 and SD2 177 - 186 Amend to reflect changes to policies To reflect change to policies M83 Appendix F - Development Requirements Summary Amend and update table to reflect changes to housing requirements and latest housing land supply monitoring To reflect change to policies M84 Appendix G - Housing Trajectory Amend table and graph as below.
+To reflect changes to the District housing requirement and latest housing land monitoring.

 Mod.
-Revised Submiss (December 2011) ion Core Strate gy Proposed Main Modification to Text/Policy No. Chapter/Section Policy/ Para.
-No. Page No. (deleted text has strikethrough, new text is underlined ) MM84 Appendix G - Housing Trajectory Amend table and graph as below.
-MM85 Appendix J (new appendix) - Village Assessment Insert new table as below.
-MM86 Key Diagram District 214 Amend to delete 'Churnet Valley Tourism Corridor' notation on key and map MM87 Key Diagram Cheadle 217 Delete Area 2 'Extension to urban Area' from key and map
+Revised Submiss (December 2011) ion Core Strate gy Proposed Main Modification to Text/Policy Reasons No. Chapter/Section Policy/ Para.
+No. Page No. (deleted text has strikethrough , new text is underlined ) ricusons M85 Appendix J (new appendix) - Village Assessment Insert new table as below.
+To provide supporting evidence of the basis for categorising villages.
+M86 Key Diagram District 214 Amend to delete 'Churnet Valley Tourism Corridor' notation on key and map To reflect changes to policy SS7 M87 Key Diagram Cheadle 217 Delete Area 2 'Extension to urban Area' from key and map To reflect deletion of this area as a broad location for housing

-MM84 - Core Strategy Appendix G - Housing Trajectory
+M84 - Core Strategy Appendix G - Housing Trajectory